-We will crown our NEXT Miss Rome and Miss Rome's Outstanding Teen on August 28th!
+Congratulations to our NEW Miss Rome and Miss Rome's Outstanding Teen!

 Miss Rome is an OPEN Miss Georgia and Miss America Preliminary Competition.
 This means that our competition is OPEN to any eligible young woman who lives, works, or attends school in Georgia.